 Participants

-The population of this current study was the client-facing administrative workers in eight academic institutions.
+The population for this study comprised the client-facing administrative workers in eight academic institutions.
 The eight chosen institutions were diverse and included a regional college, a private college, a college for teachers’ training, a technological college, and a research university.
-Inclusion criteria for the study were: (1) Women - Due to the high proportion of women among administrative staff involved in client-facing work (Pritchard & McChesney, 2018).
-(2) – At least one year of seniority at the academic institution, including the provision of service throughout the entirety of the academic year, including the exam period.
-This criterion was selected based on numerous studies in organizational behavior that found that the first year of employment is unique, in which employees go through a process of adjustment to the organization and internalize its culture (DeBode, Mossholder, & Walker, 2017).
+Inclusion criteria for the study were: (1) Women, due to the high proportion of women among administrative staff involved in client-facing work (Pritchard & McChesney, 2018).
+(2) At least one year of seniority at the academic institution, including the provision of service throughout the entirety of the academic year, including the exam period.
+This criterion was selected based on numerous studies in organizational behavior that found that the first year of employment is unique, in which employees go through a process of adjustment to the organization and internalize its culture (DeBode et al., 2017).
 Employees who provide designated services to SWDs, such as consulting in support centers for SWDs, were not included in the research.

-Out of 218 administrative staff members who were approached, 14 did not complete the questionnaire and four did not meet the participation criterion.
+Of 218 administrative staff members who were approached, 14 did not complete the questionnaire and 4 did not meet the participation criteria.
 Therefore, the study included 200 administrative workers overall.
-The 200 participants who filled the questionnaires were dealing with direct face-to-face service to SWDs and worked in a variety of administrative roles: department secretariats, consulting and registration centers, and other administrative units.
+The 200 participants who filled out the questionnaires were dealing with direct face-to-face service to SWDs and worked in a variety of administrative roles: department secretariats, consulting and registration centers, and other administrative units.

 Demographic characteristics.
 The average age of the participants was approximately 40 years (M = 39.8, SD = 9.7), with an average seniority of 10 years in their work at an academic institution (M = 9.7, SD = 8.1) (See table 1).
-Most participants had academic education (83.5%), but most of them did not have prior experience in a role that contains customer service (76.5%) (see table 2).
+Most participants had academic education (83.5%), but most of them did not have prior experience in a role that contains customer service (76.5%) (Table 2).

 Table 1